OpenNMT/OpenNMT/docs/options/usage.md

 save_model = generic
 ```

-It handles empty line and ignore lines prefixed with `#`.
+It handles empty line and ignores lines prefixed with `#`.

 You can then pass this file along other options on the command line: